Vamsi0069/Interview-Question/screening round.md

 From my research, I understand that your company is a leader in \[industry/domain].
 You are known for \[mention something notable – innovation, customer-centric approach, specific product or service].
 I’ve seen that your recent focus is on \[mention a current initiative or project if known], which really aligns with my interests.
 I admire the way your organization promotes \[mention values, such as innovation, learning, work culture], and I’m excited about the possibility of being a part of such a team.

+  - Before every interview , you must do basic research about the company and be ready with few positive points about the company .

+  - Like Company Domain / Awards / Achievements / Values / work Culture ...etc etc .

 ### 3. How does your previous role align with this role?